sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## GetServiceDeskIntegrationTypes
+## Service Desk Integration Types List.

 > []ServiceDeskIntegrationTemplateType GetServiceDeskIntegrationTypes(ctx).Execute()

-Service Desk Integration Types List.
+This API endpoint returns the current list of supported Service Desk integration types.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example